Scholarships for Incoming Freshmen at the University of WashingtonOnline applications for the 2014 scholarships are now closed.

 The Washington NASA Space Grant Consortium program at UW is designed to create a small college atmosphere within the larger university.
 Along with financial support, Space Grant scholars can expect these benefits:

 - Opportunities to gain invaluable hands-on experience doing research in one of the many science or engineering laboratories on campus

 - Eligible for Space Grant/Honors Housing

 - Assistance with registration, campus resources, and academic advising

 - Participation in the Space Grant mentor program which provides each scholar a faculty, graduate student or advanced peer mentor for academic guidance during their four years at the UW

-Matching funds for these scholarships have been generously provided by the Mary Gates Endowment for Students, the Office of Undergraduate Education, the Office of Student Affairs, the Colleges of Arts & Sciences and Engineering, Washington Sea Grant, the Irving and Louise Donnergaard Endowment, the Sigurd Olsen Endowment, the Dovie Samuelson Endowment, and the Lt.
+Additional funds for these scholarships have been generously provided by the Mary Gates Endowment for Students, the Office of Undergraduate Education, the Office of Student Affairs, the UW Colleges of Arts & Sciences and Engineering, Washington Sea Grant, the PNW Louis Stokes Alliance for Minority Participation, the Washington State Opportunity Scholarship, the Irving and Louise Donnergaard Endowment, the Sigurd Olsen Endowment, the Dovie Samuelson Endowment, and the Lt.
 Col. Michael P. Anderson Memorial Diversity Endowment.